btcpayserver/blog/blog/_posts/case-study-technical-prism-sideshift.md

 ## Account Creation and Plugin Installation

-With your instance now active and ready, create the main administrative [account ](https://docs.btcpayserver.org/RegisterAccount/)and log in.
-Upon successful login, you'll be prompted to [create a store](https://docs.btcpayserver.org/CreateStore/).
-Consider this as your primary store for demonstration and initial testing, ensuring you're familiar with the system before onboarding the merchants.
+With your instance now active and ready, create the main administrative [account](https://docs.btcpayserver.org/RegisterAccount/) and log in.
+Upon this being successful completed, you'll be prompted to [create a store](https://docs.btcpayserver.org/CreateStore/).
+Use this store as your primary one - for demonstration and initial testing.
+This way you can ensure you're familiar with the system before onboarding the merchants.

 Next, turn your attention to the necessary plugins.
 Navigate to the 'Manage Plugins' page and install the following: